ropensci-archive/roweb2/content/blog/2018-04-25-rtika-introduction.md

 #### Conclusion

 For researchers who work with digital archives, this is a golden age.
 There is so much textual data, it is overwhelming.
 These data carry much meaning in words, letters, emoji, metadata, and structure.
 In my opinion, analyst should not have to spend too much time struggling to parse files, and spend their time doing what they love.
-I hope the R community makes good use of `rtika`, a digital Babel fish.
+I hope the R community makes good use of `rtika`, a digital Babel fish (see: https://github.com/ropensci/rtika).

 <!-- references -->